DARwIn-OP brackets and parts

 Here is a link to my instructables guide on how I made the DARwIn-OP clone for more information.

-DARwIn-OP brackets and parts by I-Bioloid is licensed under the Attribution - Non-Commercial - Share Alike license.
+DARwIn-OP brackets and parts by I-Bioloid is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure I-Bioloid would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure I-Bioloid would love to see what you've printed.
+Please document your print and share a Make with the community.